joinsherpa/coding-challenge-fullstack/README.md

-# Full Stack Engineer Coding Challenge
+# 🌎 Fullstack Engineer Coding Challenge

-Hello and welcome to the Full Stack Engineer coding challenge at sherpa°!
+## Welcome to sherpa°!

+We're excited to see your skills in action!
+This challenge is designed to showcase your full stack expertise in a real-world scenario that reflects our mission: helping travelers cross borders freely and efficiently.

+**Time Expectation:** Please spend no more than 3 hours on this challenge.
+We value your time and are more interested in your approach than completeness.

-If you would rather show us something you have already worked on (either professionally, a side-project or from another interview), skip ahead to the Assessment section to ensure it covers the areas we want to see.
+> Already have a project that demonstrates your skills?
+Skip to the [Assessment](#assessment) section to ensure it covers the areas we're looking for.

-If you want to build something new, prepare to send no more than 3 hours on the below challenge.

-## Context
+## 🚀 The Challenge

-sherpa° sells visas to travellers to help them cross borders freely and efficiently.
-In order to help users find the visa they need to purchase, we need a *Products Application*.
-In this challenge we would like you to build a server and client to complete the following features.

-- Read all products (paginated and filtered by price, fee, name, length of stay and/or number of entries)
+At sherpa°, we help travelers find and purchase the visas they need.
+Your mission is to build a **Products Application** with both client and server components that allows users to:

+- Browse all visa products (with pagination and filtering)
-- Read a single product
+- View individual product details
-- Edit a single product
+- Edit product information
+- Create new products

+**Important:** We don't expect you to complete all features in the 3-hour timeframe!
+Choose your focus:
+- Build a robust, well-structured API
+- Create an intuitive, responsive UI
-- Add a new product
+- Strike a balance between both

-We do not expect you to complete all of the above features, so feel free to decide if you want to focus more on building a complete and robust RESTful API or a responsive/accessible user interface.
-Use your discretion on how much effort to spend on testing (unit, integration, etc.), but ensure that you at least integrate the server and client.
+The only requirement is that your client and server components successfully integrate with each other.

-## Components
+## 🛠️ Tech Stack

-In this repository, you will find an nx monorepo with
+This repository contains an nx monorepo with:

 1. An Angular application
-2. A Nest.JS application
+2. A NestJS application
-3. A CSV file of product information [(documented below)](#data)
+3. A CSV dataset example of visa products

-The above were kept lightweight on purpose so you can decide which tools to add if needed.

-Lastly, feel free to change the frameworks if you prefer, but make sure to set it up in Typescript.

-### To Add a React App
+Feel free to use these or swap them for your preferred frameworks.
+Just ensure you're working with TypeScript.
+The setup is intentionally minimal to give you creative freedom without having to start from scratch.

+This project mimiks our own codebase, so it gives you a preview of what you can expect joining the team!

+### Prefer React?
+We understand you might not have all the Angular sills (yet) to hit the ground running.
+We deeply care about what user experience you're able to shape using technology as your tools.
+On the job we will support you getting up to speed with Angular.

+Follow the basic steps below to install react and create a new application for you to work with in Nx.
 ```
 npx nx add @nx/react
 npx nx g @nx/react:application apps/react-client
 npx nx run react-client:serve
 ```

-### To Add a Node.js App (Express, Fastify)
+### Prefer Express/Fastify/etc?
+We understand you might not have all the NestJS sills (yet) to hit the ground running.
+We deeply care about building resilient and performant APIs that are delightful for developers to use.
+On the job we will support you getting up to speed with NestJS.

 ```
 npx nx add @nx/node
 npx nx g @nx/node:application apps/node-server
 npx nx run node-server:serve
 ```

-### Others

-Many commonly used/supported frameworks can be found [here](https://nx.dev/nx-api).
+Other supported frameworks by Nx can be found [in the Nx online documentation](https://nx.dev/nx-api).

-## Data
+## 📊 Data

-Here is the product information as a CSV
+The provided CSV contains visa product information with the following fields:
+- Country
+- Visa Type
+- Price (USD)
+- Length of Stay (Days)
+- Number of Entries
+- Filing Fee (USD)

 ```
 Country,Visa Type,Price (USD),Length of Stay (Days),Number of Entries,Filing Fee (USD)
 USA,Tourist,160,90,Single,20